techidaily/site-facebook/source/_posts/boosting-security-becoming-a-page-admin.md

 ### 3\.
 Click on Page Roles

  The**Page roles** tab is all about assembling your team.
-If you want to know exactly what each role can access, read[Facebook’s](https://www.facebook.com/help/289207354498410) [guide](http://www.facebook.com/help/289207354498410) carefully before making any decisive moves.
+If you want to know exactly what each role can access, read [Facebook’s](https://www.facebook.com/help/289207354498410) [guide](http://www.facebook.com/help/289207354498410) carefully before making any decisive moves.

  When you’re sure you want a new admin for your Facebook page and you have someone ready for the role, go to the**Assign a new Page role** section.